WHO WE ARE

 CHANGES TO THIS PRIVACY NOTICE

 We reserve the right to update this privacy notice at any time.
-Our current data privacy notice will always be available on our website.
-Any material changes will be advised to you.
-We may also notify you in other ways from time to time about the processing of your personal information.
+Our current data privacy notice displayed on our website will always be the latest version, the revision date at the top of this page indicates when this notice was last updated.
+Therefore, we encourage you to review this privacy notice periodically to be informed about how we are processing and protecting your information.
+We may notify you in other ways from time to time about the processing of your personal information and material changes to this privacy notice.